About The In-Between

 The In-Between is about simultaneously fitting in and not fitting in at all — the messiness of playing for two teams.
 It’s about the exploration of life, love, and making a home for oneself as a long-term immigrant; it’s about trying to bring together the old and the new, which is also old, just not my old.

 I arrived in Mexico from Texas via a college exchange program in Indiana at 20 years old, ready for the great adventure of my year abroad.
-My Spanish at the beginning was awful – it would take me a full 10 seconds to get out a three-to-four-word sentence, once out, barely intelligible.
+My Spanish at the beginning was awful – it would take me a full 10 seconds to get out a three-to-four-word sentence, barely intelligible once out.
 After some intensive courses and extended homestays (and lots of runs to the bathroom for short bouts of frustrated crying…grit ain’t free, people!), I finally managed to get the hang of it.
-That was the beginning of finally becoming an honorary occupant of this magical new (to me) world.
+That was the beginning of finally coming to live in this magical new (to me) world.

 Since then, I’ve worked as a teacher both in-person and online, learned to navigate Mexican roads, gotten married, had a kid, gotten divorced, and started a new career as a writer and translator.
 I’ve painted and decorated new living spaces, had a few pets, and eaten a lot of tacos.
 In short, I’ve settled here.